index

 3. Why Do My Earrings Smell Bad?

 Because they're basically bacterial breeding grounds, and nobody wants to say it out loud.
-The combination of dead skin cells, sebum (skin oil), sweat, and bacteria creates a buildup with a distinctly unpleasant odor.
-It's completely normal, not a sign of infection, just basic biology.
+The combination of dead skin cells, sebum, sweat, and bacteria creates a buildup with a distinctly unpleasant odor.
+It's completely normal — just basic biology.
+Remove your earrings nightly, clean them weekly with rubbing alcohol or hydrogen peroxide, and rotate between pairs to give each set time to be thoroughly cleaned.
+For a full cleaning routine, visit our How to Clean Jewelry at Home guide.

 4. Can My Skin Suddenly Develop an Allergy to Jewelry I've Worn for Years?